 Sister Rita, from St. Louis, Missouri, entered Maryknoll in 1978.
 Prior to her arrival at Maryknoll, she earned a B.S. in Nursing and served as an Army nurse at Fort McClellan in Alabama.
 She studied in the Core Theology program at Maryknoll School of Theology in Maryknoll, NY.
-She then studied clinical pastoral education and earned certification as a formator from the Institute of Religious Formation at St. Louis University in St. Louis, MO.
+She then studied clinical pastoral education.
+In 1993 she earned certification as a formatter from the Institute of Religious Formation at St. Louis University in St. Louis, MO.

 Sister Rita went to Japan in 1981 and studied Japanese language full time for 2 years.
 She then audited nursing courses at St. Mary’s Junior College of Nursing in Tokyo in Japanese in preparation for the Japanese National Nursing Exam.
 Sister Rita received her Japanese Nursing License in 1987.

-In 2017, Sister Rita returned to the Maryknoll Sisters Center and was appointed “Integrative Care Coordinator”.
+In 2017, Sister Rita returned to the Maryknoll Sisters Center and was appointed “Integrative Care Coordinator” of Health Services.